What is csrss.exe Process in Windows? Is it a Virus? How to Identify Orignal file?

 Can we remove csrss.exe?

-Csrss.exe removal, the csrss.exe process is included by Microsoft and holds critical features and functions for Windows OS.
-This is not recommended to kill or terminate the genuine csrss.exe process improperly because it will result the Blue Screen of Death.
+Csrss.exe removal, the csrss.exe is a default process and holds critical features and functions for Windows.
+This is not recommended to kill or terminate the actual csrss.exe process improperly.
+Doing that may result in the Windows Blue Screen of Death.

 Is csrss.exe a virus?

-The csrss.exe is a very important system file and its not a virus but some times it may get corrupted by virus and some times the virus, trojan and spyware use the same name hat of csrss.exe, just to hide themselves from system users and in return any anti-virus program can be used to scan and eliminate those malicious files.
+The csrss.exe is a critical system file, and it’s not a virus.
+But, sometimes it may get corrupted by a virus.
+Sometimes the virus, trojan and spyware use the same name csrss.exe, just to hide from system users.
+In return, any anti-virus program can be used to scan and eliminate those malicious files.

 Where is csrss.exe located?

-Orignal csrss.exe location is C:\Windows\System32\ (your drive may be different from C:)
+Orignal csrss.exe location is C:\Windows\System32\ (your drive may be different from C:).
+You can open this folder by typing %systemroot%\system32\

 How to identify original csrss.exe system file and handle csrss.exe problems?

-The original csrss.exe is located at above mentioned path.
-In case there are more than one instance of csrss.exe running in Task Manger then you check their location by taking their properties
+The path or location or original csrss.exe is mentioned above.
+In case there is more than one instance of csrss.exe running in Task Manager then you check their location by taking their properties

 Right click on running csrss.exe process in task manager and select properties or Open file location.

-if the file location is different from the above provided address then it means those are not original Windows files and should be killed and removed from its location.
-You may need administrator privileges to take properties of running process.
+If the file location is different from the above-provided address, then it means those are not original Windows files and should be killed and removed from its place.
+You may need administrator privileges to take properties of the running process.

 There is also an alternative way to identify original csrss.exe file, just navigate to Task Manager > Processes and right click on csrss.exe and click End Process

-If this csrss.exe is a virus then it will not show any critical message about the deletion and complete the process otherwise you will find the following message that the deletion of this file is critical for system.
+If this csrss.exe is a virus, then it will not show any critical message about the deletion.
+Otherwise, you will find the following message that the removal of this file is crucial to the system.

-Share you experience about csrss.exe windows process, leave some comments below.
+Share your experience about csrss.exe windows process, leave some comments below.

 I have two csrss.exe process running in my Windows Vista.
 I have checked as you said these are not virus.